preciofishbone/OmniaDocsG2/blocks/analytics-widget/index.rst

 **Note!** A preview is shown in the block so you can easily try out different combinations of settings.

 + **Category**: Select the category to display in the block.
-+ **Widget**: Depending on category selected, one or more widgets can ba available.
++ **Widget**: Depending on category selected, one or more widgets can be available.
 Select the widget you want to use.
 + **View in widget**: For some widgets, different types of views can be available.
 If there are, this field is shown.
-+ **Websites**: Select the websie(s) to show analytics data for.
-In most cases it's business profiles you can select.
++ **Websites**: Select the website(s) to show analytics data for.
+In most cases, a "website" is the analytics data for a business profile.
 + **Height (in px)**: You can either set a height for the block in pixels, or choose to automatically adjust the height.
 If you choose the latter, this option is not available.
 + **Show scrollbars**: Select this option if you want that.
 + **Automatically adjust height**: Select this option if the height of the block should be adjusted automatically.
 + **Include footer in widget**: For a fotter in the widget block, select this option.
 + **Disable links in widget**: Per default, widget objects can be clicked for more detailed information.
-If you don't want that
+If you don't want that, select this option.

 Filter
 ---------